Back to resources

 5. Training of employees, volunteers and contractors

-All FYA employees (and where applicable volunteers and contractors) are required to participate in training on child safeguarding, including ensuring that they are familiar with and understand this policy and FYA’s Child Safeguarding Code of Conduct.
+All FYA employees (and where applicable volunteers and contractors) are required to participate in training on safeguarding, including ensuring that they are familiar with and understand this policy and FYA’s Safeguarding Code of Conduct.

 6. Privacy and consent